syncfusion-content/javascript-docs/js/DatePicker/Getting-Started.md

-The following screenshot shows the output of the above code example.
+The following screenshot displays the output of the above code example.